 If you change the administrative password for your cluster by using the Qumulo Core Web UI,qq

-CLI, or REST API after deployment, you must add your new password to AWS Secrets Manager.You can use the Web UI to create and manage NFS exports, SMB shares, snapshots, and continuous replication relationships You can also join your cluster to Active Directory, configure LDAP, and perform many other operations.
+CLI, or REST API after deployment, you must update your password in AWS Secrets Manager.You can use the Qumulo Core Web UI to create and manage NFS exports, SMB shares, snapshots, and continuous replication relationships You can also join your cluster to Active Directory, configure LDAP, and perform many other operations.

 -